 The Castle today

-Since 2003, the Castle Salurn, is a destination not to be missed for all lovers of archeology and medieval military architecture.
+Since 2003, the Castle Salurn, is a destination not to be missed for all lovers of archaeology and medieval military architecture.
 Inside you can admire the ancient walls, arrow slits and battlements, the castle Salurn also hosts events including art, literature, popular, returning to join, after over 450 years, active life of the country.
 In the main courtyard have been set up tables and benches where you can stop for a break and a snack.

 Haderburg is open from April to October every Friday, Saturday and Sunday from 10:00 am to 08:00 pm.
 Admission is free for children under 10 years and for the people of Salurn, while a charge of € 3 for all others.